Product Review: Academic Planner – a Tool for Time Management

 - There’s plenty of room to write details of assignments and other important information.

-- The pages are nice and thick, so you can use a highlighter without worrying about bleed-through.
+- The nice thick pages let you can use a highlighter without worrying about bleed-through.

 - The contact page includes spots for your email address and cell phone number, which these days are a better way to reach someone than their home address or phone number (which there’s also room for).